 Generally, hearing loss is classified as conductive or sensorineural.

-Conductive hearing loss is caused by pathology of the external ear, tympanic membrane or middle ear which disrupts sound transmission to the inner ear.
+Conductive hearing loss: caused by pathology of the external ear, tympanic membrane or middle ear which disrupts sound transmission to the inner ear.
 Many causes can be treated successfully with surgery.

-Sensorineural hearing loss is caused by abnormal function of the cochlea, auditory nerve, or higher auditory processing pathways.
+Sensorineural hearing loss: caused by abnormal function of the cochlea, auditory nerve, or higher auditory processing pathways.
 Many sensorineural hearing losses are permanent because the human inner ear and hair cells have only limited ability to repair themselves.